deg-entreprises/A.2.7-Investment-Platform/README.md

 ## Purpose
 `What do you do?`
-Reimagining African Manufacturing:
-DEG Entreprises enables Farmers, Manufacturers, and Creatives to participate in the future of African Supply Chains
+Reimagining African Manufacturing: Our Agro-Processing Technologies are creating a more profitable and sustainable African Neutral Alcohol industry by localizing foundational supply chain processes.

 `What does your producer do?`
-Supply Chain Platform: [PURPOSE_Producer]
+Supply Chain Platform: Our Agro-Processing Drying Technology unlocks the potential of Malange to give smallholder farmers across africa new, stable, sources of income.

 `What does your provider do?`
-Manufacturing Platform: [PURPOSE_Provider]
+Manufacturing Platform: Our Agro-Processing Slurry Technology prepared Malanga so it can be transformed into countless value-added products that will help African Manufacturing become self-sufficient.

 `What does your consumer do?`
-Community Platform: [PURPOSE_Consumer]
+Community Platform: Our community of designers and engineers create a blockchain enabled business ecosystem that shares our collective story and helps us expand our positive impact.

 ## Problem
 `What problem are you solving?`